netket/netket/docs/docs/install.md

 precision, but you have to be careful with the dtype of your model in order not to reduce the precision.

-Having defined the model and the sampler, we fuse them into a single entity using the [variational state interface](varstate.md) which thus encapsulates both the parameterized state and the way to probe it (e.g. using a specific sampler to estimate the relevant observables).
+Having defined the model and the sampler, we construct a [Monte Carlo Variational State](varstate.md) which encapsulates both the parameterized state and the way to probe it (e.g. using a specific sampler to estimate the relevant observables).
+NetKet also supports other types of variational states, such as the Full Summation state, which compute quantities without sampling.

 ```python
 # Optimizer